alexcgomez/TypescriptAPI/README.md

 # Getting Started

+1. To build the project:

+`npm run build`

-1. To start the project:
+2. To start the builded project:

-`npm run start:prod`
+`npm run start`

-2. To start the development environment:
+3. To start the development environment:

-`npm run start:dev`
+`npm run dev`

-3. To run the project linter:
+4. To run the project linter:

 `npm run lint`

-4. To start the project tests:
+5. To start the project tests:

 `npm run test`